consolesunleashed/sega-mega-drive-tmss-disable/README.md

-# Sega Mega Drive TMSS Disable
+# Sega Mega Drive TMSS ATtiny Disable

 Coded by Wurthless-Elektroniks and designed by Consoles Unleashed.